Torn Rotator Cuff Injury (Frayed Rotator)

 Effective Cold Compression with a Cold Compress slows nerve and cell function - reducing swelling that blocks blood vessels from doing their job.

 - Step 2 Boost Your Blood Flow to Speed Up Healing

 The most common rotator cuff tears are in areas that get very little bloodflow.
 This is what you need to change - you need to greatly enhance your blood circulation in the shoulder area to kickstart healing into high gear.
-This is done best by using a Shoulder T•Shellz Wrap® (Deep Tissue Therapy).
+This is done best by using a Shoulder T•Shellz Wrap® (Soft Tissue Therapy).